Skip to main content

 Sept 11 Surrender and Custody Timeline

 The first full day after Charlie Kirk was shot at UVU (12:23 PM MDT, Sept 10) centers on when authorities knew Tyler Robinson was the accused — and whether the public surrender narrative matches documentary timestamps.
 Tyler Robinson is charged, not convicted; this page maps reported claims and timeline disputes, not guilt.
+Roughly thirty-three hours had passed since Charlie Kirk was assassinated, and the independent finding on what actually killed him is what makes this custody sequence worth reconstructing minute by minute.

 Why this matters

 Citizen investigators treat Sept 11 as the hinge between on-scene chaos (false "suspect in custody" alerts) and the official lone-gunman closure (33-hour manhunt, rooftop video release).
 If Robinson was Mirandized at 6:25 PM but Sheriff Nate Brooksby publicly describes learning of him at 8:02 PM, the gap raises discovery and transparency questions — without asserting any official committed a crime.
+The custody milestone also carried wider consequences: former NCTC director Joe Kent has said on the record that his center's parallel review of possible foreign ties was ordered to stop once a suspect was in custody — before those leads were exhausted.

 Reported official narrative